renatootescu/ETL-pipeline/README.md

 This command will shut down and delete any any containers created used by Airflow

-Make the cnages you need to the files and then recreate all of the containters with:
+Make the changes you need to the files and then recreate all of the containters with:

     docker-compose up -d